 There was something obviously very different about one of the lobsters shipped to a Red Lobster restaurant in Hollywood, Florida.
 Employees at the restaurant immediately noticed the beautiful, bright orange color of the lobster, and they went on a mission to rescue the unique crustacean.

 Here at Ripley’s, we take pride in honoring all of the unusual curiosities the world has to offer and when Red Lobster reached out about an orange lobster they had in their possession, Ripley’s Aquarium of Myrtle Beach answered the call and happily welcomed the extraordinary crustacean to her new home this week!

 Orange You Glad to Meet Me?

-The Red Lobster and Ripley’s Aquarium teams affectionately named the orange lobster Cheddar in a nod to the restaurant’s beloved Cheddar Bay Biscuits®.
+The Red Lobster and Ripley’s Aquarium teams affectionately named the rare orange lobster Cheddar in a nod to the restaurant’s beloved Cheddar Bay Biscuits®.
 Cheddar will be forever protected in the safety of her new habitat at Ripley’s Aquarium.
 Believe It or Not!, orange lobsters like Cheddar are extremely rare — a one-in-30-million chance — because their bright, unusual coloring makes them very attractive to predators.

 Hollywood, Florida, Red Lobster manager Mario Roque, who worked to lead the rescue of Cheddar went on to say, “Sometimes ordinary miracles happen, and Cheddar is one of them.
 A group of incredible people helped us make this possible.
 We are so honored to have been able to save Cheddar and find her a good home.”